 Convenience is the main reason why people shop online.
 How much will a user buy if they feel uncomfortable?
 The major UX design trend of today is to create websites that make life easier for consumers and smoothly take them to the most important step — a purchase or other targeted action (leaving contact details, registering, and so on).
 To achieve this, a designer must think through every little detail.

 Everything should be logical and flow from one point to another so that the user does not rush about the website, but follow an easy structure and navigate through the pages.
 Menu — product page — cart — and back.
-To achieve this, professionals in design companies make user journey maps and test various options.
+To achieve this, professionals in e-commerce design and development companies make user journey maps and test various options.
 As a result, the most optimal ones get selected.

 - The brand logo should lead to the homepage and always remain in sight, no matter how deep the user goes.